stratum-mining/stratum/README.md

-1. A miner who runs a mining farm with SV1-compatible mining firmware mining to a Sv2-compatible pool, who wants to gain some of the security and efficiency improvements that Sv2 offers over Stratum V1 (Sv1) (by using Extended Channels).
+1. A miner who runs a mining farm with SV1-compatible mining firmware mining to a Sv2-compatible pool, who wants to gain some of the security and efficiency improvements that Sv2 offers over Stratum V1 (Sv1).
 This Sv1<->Sv2 miner proxy does not support all the features of Sv2, therefore it should be used as a temporary measure before completely upgrading to Sv2-compatible firmware.

-1. A pool that wants to build a Sv2 compatible pool server, complete with all Sv2 channel support (Standard, Group, and Extended channels).
+1. A pool that wants to build a Sv2 compatible pool server.

 1. A pool that wants to begin supporting Sv2 but is not yet ready to completely overhaul their existing Sv1 server can use these libraries to construct a Sv2<->Sv1 proxy server.
 This proxy